shreyagupta112/cse15l-lab-reports/Lab-report-3.md

 ![Image](lab3pic2.png)

-The image displays a successful log in using the command `ssh ieng6` inside the terminal and inputting my passphrase key
+I successfully logged in to my ieng6 account using the `ssh ieng6` command on the terminal and typing my passphrase key

 ---

 ![Image](lab3pic3.png)

-The image shows the command `scp` running successfully by copying MarkdownParse.java to my account.
+I used `scp` to copy the file `MarkdownParse.java` into my ieng6 account.
+The exact command I used was `scp ~/Desktop/MarkdownParse.java ieng6:~/MarkdownParse.java`.